How NOT to Get Someone Into Rehab–Are You Doing This?

 So, just use guilt to persuade an addict instead of shame?
+That’s how you get someone into rehab, right?
 Unfortunately, it’s not that simple.

 Since it’s impossible to predict another person’s perception, Okrina recommends starting with yourself — addressing your shame and your perception.
 Through this process you’ll gain a better understanding of shame, guilt and other emotions, and in turn, be better able to relate to and empathize with your loved one.

 Communicating with an addicted loved one is difficult.
-Getting them to accept treatment can be even more challenging.
+Getting them into rehab can be even more challenging.
 Make sure to take care of yourself during this time.
 Get the help you need to be resilient and stay healthy.

 By: Sara Schapmann